Lynne Taylor-Corbett

+Lynne Aileen Taylor-Corbett (December 2, 1946 – January 12, 2025) was an American choreographer, director, lyricist and composer.

-Life
+Life and career

-Lynne Taylor-Corbett grew up in the Denver, Colorado area, and attended Littleton High school.
+Lynne Taylor-Corbett was born in Denver, Colorado on December 2, 1946.
+She grew up in the area and attended Littleton High School.
 She gained her first exposure to dance through her mother, a pianist for ballet classes.

 She left Colorado for New York City at the age of 17, where she initially found work as an usher at the New York State Theater (renamed the David H. Koch Theater in 2011), home of the New York City Ballet, shortly before joining the Alvin Ailey American Dance Theater, where later in her choreographic career as part of the company's Women's Choreography Initiative, she would create her ballet Prayers from the Edge, inspired by her experiences and observations while touring with the Ailey company, particularly of performing in the Middle East and Africa following the Six-Day Arab-Israeli War in 1967.
 She also danced and choreographed for a small ensemble, The Dance Theatre Collection, where her work garnered enough attention to draw increasingly prestigious commissions through the 1970s and into the 1980s, including from Mikhail Baryshnikov during his tenure as artistic director at American Ballet Theatre.

-She works in theatre and film (most notably, creating the choreography for the 1984 dance classic Footloose.), and also choreographs for dance companies, both ballet and modern, and is the principal guest choreographer for Carolina Ballet.
+She worked in theatre and film (most notably, creating the choreography for the 1984 dance classic Footloose), and also choreographed for dance companies, both ballet and modern, and was the principal guest choreographer for Carolina Ballet.
 She choreographed the dance Great Galloping Gottschalk (set to music of Louis Moreau Gottschalk) for the American Ballet Theatre, which premiered the work in Miami in January 1982.

-Lynne Taylor-Corbett was nominated for the 2000 Tony Award, Best Direction of a Musical and Best Choreography for the musical Swing! and also received a 2000 Drama Desk Award nomination for Outstanding Choreography.
+Taylor-Corbett was nominated for the 2000 Tony Award, Best Direction of a Musical and Best Choreography for the musical Swing! and also received a 2000 Drama Desk Award nomination for Outstanding Choreography.
 Her recent stage work includes both directing and choreographing the musical My Vaudeville Man!, which ran off-Broadway at the York Theatre Company from November 2008 through January 2009.
 She received a Drama Desk Award nomination for Outstanding Choreography with her collaborator, Shonn Wiley, for My Vaudeville Man!.